Model theory of operator algebras I: Stability: C*-algebras

-\begin{lemma} If $A$ is an infinite-dimensional separable unital C*-algebra and $\CU$ is a non-principal ultrafilter on $\bbN$ then $A' \cap A^{\CU}$ is infinite-dimensional. \end{lemma}
+\begin{lemma} If $A$ is an infinite-dimensional separable unital C*-algebra and $\CU$ is a non-principal ultrafilter on $\bbN$ then $A' \cap A^{\CU}$ is infinite-dimensional and in fact, non-separable. \end{lemma}

-\begin{proof} First we need the observation that an infinite-dimensional unital continuous trace $C^*$-algebra $A$ must have infinite-dimensional center.
-We could not find this explicitly stated in the literature, so we give a short argument.
-So suppose $A$ is continuous trace; it is type $\text{I}$ and its spectrum $\hat{A}$ is Hausdorff (\cite[IV.1.4.16]{Black:Operator}).
+\begin{proof} We divide this proof into cases depending on whether or not the $C^*$-algebra is continuous trace.
+Recall that a $C^*$-algebra $A$ is said to have continuous trace if its spectrum $T$ is Hausdorff and is locally Morita equivalent to $C_0(T)$.
+We will show that an infinite-dimensional unital continuous trace $C^*$-algebra $A$ must have infinite-dimensional center.
+We could not find this explicitly stated in the literature, so we give a short proof.
+Suppose $A$ is continuous trace; it is type $\text{I}$ and its spectrum $\hat{A}$ is Hausdorff (\cite[IV.1.4.16]{Black:Operator}).
 By the Dauns-Hofmann theorem, $\mathcal{Z}(A) \simeq C(\hat{A})$.
 If $\mathcal{Z}(A)$ were finite-dimensional, then $\hat{A}$ would be finite and discrete; by \cite[X.10.10.6a]{D:book} $A$ would be a direct sum of simple unital type I algebras.
 This would force $A$ to be finite-dimensional, a contradiction.
 Always $\mathcal{Z}(A) \subseteq A' \cap A^\CU$, so if $A$ is continuous trace, the lemma follows.

 In the remainder of the proof we suppose $A$ is not continuous trace.
 By \cite[Theorem 2.4]{AkPed}, $A$ has a nontrivial central sequence $a(n)$ -- but note that these authors work with limits at infinity, not an ultrafilter.
 Passing to a subsequence if necessary, we may assume that there is $c > 0$ such that for all $n$,